adrien-bon/bevy_ecs_tiled/book/src/guides/properties.md

 - You can also add `Resource`s to your map.
   Since resources are global and not attached to a specific entity, they are only supported as map-level properties.
   If you add a resource to another Tiled element, it will be ignored.

----

-With this workflow, you can design your game data visually in Tiled and have it automatically reflected in your Bevy game.